-- Despite the support provided through the therapy, the parents cannot or are unwilling to implement the required treatment at home or to perform this correctly. - The speech therapist and the parents agree to switch to a different method because, despite all the hard work by both parties, the child's fluency fails to progress satisfactorily.
+- Despite the support provided through the therapy, the parents cannot or are unwilling to implement the required treatment at home or to perform this correctly. - The speech therapist and the parents agree to switch to a different method because, despite all the hard work by both parties, insufficient progress is made towards extinguishing the stuttering behaviour and/or advancing the child's unimpeded communication.